eSports Viewership Statistics 2025 – Audience Growth Data

 With an expected CAGR of 18.7% between 2024 and 2028, the United States esports market is projected to reach a market volume of $1.51 billion by 2028.

-Expected Market Value By Region In 2024
+Expected Market Value By Region

-RegionMarket value
+RegionMarket Value

 United States$1.07 billion